hsynercn/router-pinger/README.md

                 |     |   |     |   |     |   |     |   |     x   |     |
                 '-._,-'   '-._,-'   '-._,-'   '-._,-'   '-._,-"   '-._,-'

-       The game is in memory of the soldiers who configured routers for Ses Hizmetleri.
+         The game is in memory of the soldiers who configured (and misconfigured) routers for Ses Hizmetleri.